-The overall goal of this part of the standard is to ensure that a subject fishery targets Chinook that would not otherwise be available in SRKW foraging grounds.
-In mixed-stock marine fisheries, interceptions must have only negligible impact (<2%) on abundance of returning adult salmon from priority prey stocks in the whales' foraging waters.
+The goal of this standard is to ensure that a subject fishery targets Chinook that would not otherwise be available in SRKW foraging grounds.

-To avoid prey interception risks for Chinook salmon fisheries we identified three approaches for avoiding or tightly limiting potential interception of prey available to SRKW and propose indicators for each approach:
+We identified three approaches for avoiding or tightly limiting potential interception of SRKW prey.
+Indicators are designed for use in evaluating a fishery's performance under each approach: